-It is truly a sight to behold when your Christmas tree, ornaments, and lights come together beautifully.
-But depending on the different colors of lights you have, it can sometimes take a bit of effort to ensure that your design coordinates well.
+It’s truly a sight to behold when your Christmas tree, ornaments, and lights come together beautifully.
+But depending on the different colors of Christmas tree lights you have, it can sometimes take a bit of effort to ensure that your design coordinates well.

 Here’s a guide to help you choose between white lights or multicolored Christmas lights for your tree and what type of Christmas tree decorations work best with each.

 White Christmas lights, also called clear lights, are well-loved for their warm, candle-like glow.
 Their neutral color makes them versatile enough to match any decorating theme.
 Because they don’t have a distinct color of their own, white lights look elegant on their own or can be coordinated with any color or style of Christmas tree decorations.
 Whether you want to decorate with a single color palette or play with a colorful theme, white lights make the perfect backdrop.

 Need some Christmas tree decorating ideas on what to pair with clear Christmas lights?
 Here are a few we love:

 - Turn your tree into a sparkling centerpiece by pairing metallic colored ornaments with white Christmas lights.

 - Keep things simple but still visually interesting with classic ornaments, ribbon, and a topper all in monochromatic shades or tones of the same color.

 - Add handmade decorations such as cranberry garlands and hand-cut paper snowflakes to your tree for a unique, personalized touch.

 - For something less traditional, pair white Christmas lights with ornaments in bold and trendy colors pink or teal.

 Colored Christmas lights are another option that gives your tree a festive appearance.
 But while these are fun, coordinating them with other colorful decorations may be a challenge.